deepankarm/org-jina-examples/my_first_jina_app/chapters/01_install.md

 ### Cookiecutter

 We use [cookiecutter](https://github.com/cookiecutter/cookiecutter) to spin up a basic Jina app to save you having to do a lot of typing and setup.
-In your terminal, install cookiecutter with:
+Install cookiecutter and create a new Jina project with:

 ```
 pip install -U cookiecutter && cookiecutter gh:jina-ai/cookiecutter-jina
 ```

-And then generate a Jina project:

 For our South Park example, we recommend the following settings: